architect/arc.codes/src/views/docs/en/guides/frontend/static-assets.md

 ### `fingerprint`

-Fingerprinting adds a unique SHA to a file name based on the file content before uploading to S3.
+When set to `true`, fingerprinting adds a unique SHA to a file name based on the file content before uploading to S3.
 The file can then be cached effectively forever.
 Whenever the contents of the file changes so does the SHA invalidating the cache.

 ```arc
 @static